Kumbakarai Thangaiah

 Kumbakarai Thangaiah is a 1991 Indian Tamil-language film, directed by Gangai Amaran and produced by Ramumachan.
 The film stars Prabhu, Kanaka, Pandiyan and M. N. Nambiar.
-It was released on 14 January 1991.
+It was released on 14 January 1991, during Pongal.

 Plot

 Mangamma, who is in love with Thangaiya, is distraught while he faces a tough predicament owing to a disagreement in their village.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The lyrics for all songs were written by Gangai Amaran except "Ennai Oruvan", written by Ilaiyaraaja himself.
 The song "Poothu Pothu" is set to the raga Suddhadhanyasi.